muldis/Muldis_Object_Notation/spec/MUON_Semantics_Supplemental.md

 attribute renaming specifications.

-A **Renaming** value is characterized by a **Tuple** such that each attribute asset is a **Text**, and no 2 attribute asset values are the same value; for each *attribute*, that attribute's name and asset respectively specify the *name before* and *name after* of some other attribute being renamed of some other attributive value.
+A **Renaming** value is characterized by a **Tuple** such that each attribute asset is a **Name**, and no 2 attribute asset values are the same value; for each *attribute*, that attribute's name and asset respectively specify the *name before* and *name after* of some other attribute being renamed of some other attributive value.